mgschwan/blensor/doc/python_api/rst/bge.types.rst

       .. note::

          This matrix is regenerated every frame from the camera's position and orientation.
+Also, this is the identity matrix prior to rendering the first frame (any Python done on frame 1).

    .. attribute:: camera_to_world